tjwielem/tjwielem/README.md

 ### Hi there 👋, I'm Tom Wielemaker

 I'm a Mechatronics Engineering student at the University of Waterloo with a passion for robotics and machine learning.
-Here is are a few of my key experiences:
+Here are a few of my key experiences:

 🚗 Current Machine Learning Perception Intern at [Potential Motors](https://www.potentialmotors.com) where I am working on AI-powered terrain perception software.